LoyolaChicagoBooks/introcs-csharp/rst/funcparam.rst

 associating the **formal** parameter name ``person`` with the **actual** parameter data, as in an assignment statement.
 In the first call, this actual data is ``'Emily'``.
-We say the actual parameter value is *passed* to the function foe execution.
+We say the actual parameter value is *passed* to the function for execution.

 The execution in greater detail: